February 7, 2020

 Sheldon “Nick” Leonard learns about a priceless statue from his inside man working as an antique swindler...er...dealer, who is also a master at creating exact replica statues.
 Leonard is pretty much the bookends of this film, hardly seen in the sentimental middle section.
 Speaking of clichés, it is pretty funny when Leonard calmly chastises his female operative, Lynne “Legs” Roberts, about the importance of doing a caper well.
 Standing over her, with quintessential gangster mannerisms he grabs his shirt sleeve cuffs with his forefinger and thumb under his suit coat and tugs on each sleeve as his shoulders rise up on every poignant word.

-Don “Joe” Castle, half Rory Calhoun, half Robert Taylor, is the owner of a renaissance Madonna statue that has been handed down for generations.
+Don “Joe” Castle, half Rory Calhoun, half Robert Taylor, is the owner of a Renaissance Madonna statue that has been handed down for generations.
 He believes it has the power to protect anyone who believes in it.
 Indeed, the power to heal.
 It also brings good fortune, sort of like Buddha without the belly rubbing.
 Helping out on the plantation farm is Paul Hurst, a skeptical, experienced farmhand who quickly sizes up any visitor.
 He has some of the best lines in the film, usually with spot-on character assessments with humorous results.

 Leonard makes the drive up in his Lincoln convertible in hopes of buying the Madonna.
 Apparently, with no one home, he discovers an unlocked door so he decides to make off with the statue.
 Castle and Hurst return to find Leonard standing in the back doorway.
-The shifty mobster instantly becomes an interested “art collector” who was checking its sparkingly jewels in the daylight.
+The shifty mobster instantly becomes an interested “art collector” who is checking its sparkingly jewels in the daylight.
 Hurst does not believe that one, either.
 Leonard admires Castle’s faith in the statue.
 Hurst acerbically fires back at Leonard, 'Joe has the faith.
 I have a club!'
 Accepting that the statue is not for sale, Leonard graciously leaves.
 Castle tells his farm hand he seems like a nice guy.
 Hurst responds, 'Eh, that guy could give lessons to an eel.'

 If the statue cannot be bought, then Leonard is not above stealing it.
 After meeting mild-mannered Castle, he thinks it should be an easy operation for Roberts, whose assignment will be to befriend Castle and exchange the real statue with a fake one.
 Leonard tells her that he is one of those 'corny golden rule guys' who probably have never met a real woman in his life.
 She arrives at the farm on foot after prearranged car trouble, dressed down compared to her first scene.
 If she is not successful, Leonard will not let her 'play in his yard anymore.'
 Which is a lot more menacing than it reads, verbally coming from him.